learnbyexample/practice_python_projects/practice_python_projects.md

 * Code snippets that are copy pasted from the Python REPL shell have been modified for presentation purposes.
 For example, comments to provide context and explanations, blank lines to improve readability and so on.
 * A comment with filename will be shown as the first line for program files.
 * External links are provided for further exploration throughout the book.
 They have been chosen with care to provide more detailed resources on those topics as well as resources on related topics.
-* The [practice_python_projects repo](https://github.com/learnbyexample/practice_python_projects/tree/main/programs) has all the programs presented in this book, organized by project for convenience.
+* The [practice_python_projects repo](https://github.com/learnbyexample/practice_python_projects/tree/main/programs) has all the programs and related example files presented in this book, organized by project for convenience.

 ## Acknowledgements